Jax Taylor And Brittany Cartwright Spend Time Apart Amid Spinoff Rumors

 — Jax Taylor (@mrjaxtaylor) March 6, 2017

-Although Bravo TV has stayed mum on news of Jax Taylor’s possible spinoff, TMZ claims the series will air in the coming months and featured the couple as they face pressures to get married from Cartwright’s family.
+Although Bravo TV has stayed mum on news of Jax Taylor’s possible spinoff, TMZ claims the series will air in the coming months and feature the couple as they face pressures to get married from Cartwright’s family.
 Months ago, Jax Taylor spoke out about the possibility of tying the knot, admitting that while he was previously against the idea completely, he is warming up to a potential future marriage.

 “Before Brittany I was not about marriage.
 It was not going to happen for me.
 I didn’t believe in marriage.
 Not because I didn’t love Brittany, I just didn’t believe in marriage.
-It just wasn’t for me,” he told The Daily Dish in November.
+It just wasn’t for me,” he told the Daily Dish in November.
 “As time progresses, I’m starting to open my mind about it a little bit more because I do love her and that’s something she wants.
 And I’m willing to bring the idea back.
 We’ll see.
 I just hate divorce.
 I hate it.
 I’ve done a lot of things in my life, it’s just kind of the one box I don’t want to check off that I’ve done.”

 While fans will have to wait and see where Jax Taylor and Brittany Cartwright end up, his love for his partner is quite clear.